korhore/duino-block-chain-smart-contract/roadmap/roadmap.md

 * set of assigned items which this item is part of
 * set of assigned items this item holds.
 Valid for company that sells services like transport.
 Transport can also be a component.
 Because ownership is not changed ith these kind operatoins, we need onother set than obove one.
 * set of assigned items which this item is holded of
-* set of assignef smart contract this item fullfills or does not fullfill (roles company, department) or what smart contract role customer wan't to be fullfilled (roles customer, group of customers).
+* set of assigned smart contract this item fullfills or does not fullfill (roles company, department) or what smart contract role customer wan't to be fullfilled (roles customer, group of customers).

 #### Transactions identified